This post originally appeared on the blog Managing and Motivating Math Minds.

 6. Not having students help pack up your room.
 Teachers are exhausted.
 Students seem to have more energy than ever.
 Win-win for shutting down a classroom for the summer!
 Trying to do everything on your own will just wear you down even more!
 (Okay, I must admit.
 This one is a little difficult for me to do.
 I am a little bit particular about the way things get packed away because I know the process for unpacking.
 If done wrong, it can create a lot more work to begin the next school year.
 So, I have found the solution.)
 Spend a little time upfront making a plan for exactly what all needs to be done and how you want it organized.
 Select students who are task-masters and let them have fun!
 For the others, they can run errands, clean white boards, move desks/tables, stack textbooks, etc.

 7. Hanging around with the “Negative Nancies.”
 We’ve established that the end of the year can be overwhelming and frustrating.
-Administrators seem to neglect logic, students have forgotten the rules and procedures, and your to-do list is longer than time allows.
+Students have forgotten the rules and procedures, and your to-do list is longer than time allows.
 We are all experiencing the same emotions and venting can be healthy.
 But remember that negativity breeds negativity.
 Be careful that you don’t allow yourself to fall into the trap of making yourself more miserable than necessary by letting others’ burdens pile on top of yours.

 8. Forgetting to have fun.The last days of school provide the unique opportunity for the students to get to see a true lighter side of you.
 When appropriate, let loose and get silly with the kids.
 Join them for a pick-up game on the basketball courts, allow the girls to do your hair and/or make-up one morning, give fun opportunities for rewards.
 My team has an annual tradition of allowing students to throw pies in the face of a teacher of choice on the last day.
 The students look forward to it all year, and it really does create those wonderful lasting memories that live forever.
 Be sure to smile… it’s the last thing they will remember about you!